Code of Ethics and Rules of Professional Conduct for members of the Board of Directors, Executives of Hydro‑Québec and its wholly owned subsidiaries

 In 1997 and subsequent years, Hydro‑Québec restructured itself into divisions, which enabled it to obtain a power marketer’s licence and sell electricity at market prices on U.S. wholesale markets.
 This structural unbundling is known as deintegration.

-The divisions were replaced by groups in 2021.
+In 2021, the divisions were replaced by groups.
 The concept of deintegration continues to be strictly applied for all activities for which it is necessary to prevent any form of cross-subsidization or to ensure a level playing field for all market players.
 To this end, rules of conduct and ethics were enacted and integrated into internal directives, which are briefly described below:

 Transmission Provider Code of Conduct: Governs relations between the Transmission Provider and its affiliates, and is intended to prevent any form of preferential treatment or cross-subsidization.